French Broad River: History

-Initiated as a project during the administration of President Franklin D. Roosevelt, Douglas Dam was completed in the 1940s on the lower French Broad by the Tennessee Valley Authority (TVA) to provide electricity and flood control.
+Initiated as a project during the administration of President Franklin D. Roosevelt, Douglas Dam was completed in the 1940s on the lower French Broad by the TVA to provide electricity and flood control.
 It is one of the larger TVA developments on a tributary of the Tennessee River.
 (The two other very large ones are Norris Lake on the Clinch River and Cherokee Lake on the Holston River.)

 In 1987, the North Carolina General Assembly established the French Broad River State Trail as a blueway which follows the river for 117 mi.
 The paddle trail is a part of the North Carolina State Trails System, which is a section of the NC Division of Parks and Recreation.
 A system of launch point sites was created along the river to support the trail.

 The portion of the French Broad River in Tennessee was designated as a state scenic river by the Tennessee Scenic Rivers Act of 1968.
 Approximately 33 mi of the river in Cocke County, starting at the North Carolina border and extending downstream to the place where it flows into Douglas Lake, are designated as a Class III, Partially Developed River.

 Crossings

-The following is a partial list of crossings of the French Broad from Brevard to the confluence with the Tennessee River.
+The following is a list of crossings of the French Broad from Brevard to the confluence with the Tennessee River.